-If you see signs of abuse with anyone you know, or are a victim of child abuse, get help right away.
+If you see signs of abuse with anyone you know or are a victim of child abuse, get help right away.

-For more information, to seek help, or find out how to help abused children click here: Childhelp.
+For more information, to seek help, or to find out how to help abused children click here: Childhelp.

 We hope you enjoyed Simply Amazing Living's “Meeting My Birth Mother for the First Time and Discovering Mothers Don't Always Know Best” post.